Bournemouth Gardens, England: History

 The gardens were planted between 1836 and 1840, with designs made by architects Benjamin Ferrey and Decimus Burton.
 It wasn't until 1859 that the gardens became publicly accessible.

 On 1 May 1908, 7 people were killed and 26 were injured when a tram crashed into the gardens.
 In 1924-29 the Pavilion Theatre was built in the Lower Central Gardens.
 In 1970 the Wessex Way flyover (A338) was constructed, cutting through the Upper Central Gardens Collectively known as Upper, Central and Lower Pleasure Gardens, and Coy Pond Gardens, Bournemouth Gardens has constituted as a listed building since 1986 by Historic England.

 The COVID-19 pandemic in 2020 reportedly hit the finances of the Gardens Trust.

 Coy Pond Gardens

 The gardens begin at Coy Pond.
 The gardens are bordered by Bourne Valley and Talbot Woods to the north and Branksome Woods and Westbourne to the south.

 Upper Gardens

 The Upper Gardens has three distinct continental gardens, European, Asian and North American.
 The Upper Gardens hold many unusual tree species including a North American Giant Redwood (believed to be the largest in Britain).

 The water tower was built between 1883 and 1903, and is currently disused.

 Central Gardens

 The Square separates Central Gardens from the Lower Gardens.
 Bournemouth War Memorial was built in 1922.

 Lower Gardens

-The historic band stand is in the Lower Gardens.The rock garden was built in the 1930s.
+The historic band stand is in the Lower Gardens.
+The rock garden was built in the 1930s.

 Events

-The Gardens have an annual Winter Wonderland attraction at Christmas time.
+The Gardens have an annual Winter Wonderland attraction at Christmas.